BSPS Annual Conference 2025

 An active membership of the BSPS is required in order to participate in the conference

 Register to attend the BSPS Annual Conference here.
 Deadline for registration is 8th July 2025.
-Early Bird rate ends on 15th May 2025.
+(Early bird registration has now closed.)

 An active BSPS membership is required to participate in the conference.
 If you are not already a member, you can join the BSPS here.